 Wood is heavier, and more expensive to ship.
 Certain types of wood are prone to rot if they sit in water for too long.
 Assembling a wooden raised garden bed kit will usually require some basic tools (electric drill, primarily).

-I want to offer an example of a high quality raised wooden garden bed kit on the market these days.
-This bed system by Greenes is a versatile, attractive setup that most gardeners would be proud to have displayed in their back yard.
+I want to offer an example of a high quality raised wooden garden bed kit on the market these days. .
+This bed system by Yaheetech is a versatile, attractive setup that most gardeners would be proud to have displayed in their back yard

 First off, nothing about the product screams 'I am a kit"!
 It looks positively hand made, and it would be right at home in a rustic green space or garden setting.
-In fact, I'm pretty sure you'll get compliments from people on your excellent woodworking skill!
+In fact, you'll probably get compliments from people on your excellent woodworking skill.

-The system is about 4 feet by 8 feet in size, and it features two tiered beds for a bit of contrast.
-The taller tier is 10.5 inches in height, while the lower one is about 7 inches in height, better for plants that work well with a shallower soil.
+The system is about 4 feet by 4 feet in size, (or 1.25 metres squared) and it features three tiered beds for a bit of contrast.
+The tallest tier is 22 inches high, while the lowest one is 8.3 inches in height, better suited to plants that like a shallower soil.

 It's made of 100% cedar, so it will resist rot and look good for years and years.
-It also has the advantage of being a tool free construction, with the pieces dove tailing together.
-So if you don't have an electric drill, no worries!
-(You can screw it together if you want, and I do recommend that for the sake of stability.)
+It also has the advantage of being a dovetail construction, and assembly is really easy.

 Another nice feature of this one is you can get multiple kits and assemble multiple linked tiers if you want a bit more square footage

-The Greenes raised cedar garden bed kit is a cheap and attractive solution for anyone who wants a natural garden bed without requiring carpentry skills or a chop saw.
+The Yaheetech raised cedar garden bed kit is a cheap and attractive solution for anyone who wants a natural garden bed without requiring carpentry skills or a chop saw.